tjphippen/ganjanode/README.md

 It should be status 9.
 You're all set :)

-Ganjacoind will automatically start on boot
+Ganjacoind will automatically start in case of reboot.

 Also find your masternode status/info listed here: http://explorer.ganjacoinpro.com/masternodes